mreinart/MRFGS/README.md

    - glidernet.org APRS-IS servers
    - DB via PHP call on HTTP server

+### other
+- send Names for devices not sending type 2 packates on their own (like AirWhere or SoftRF)
+- send Landmarks e.g. for takeoff or landing sites

 ### Upcoming
 - Documentation (sic)
 - Remote control - e.g. via Telegram